mries14/Springboard/Capstone2/README.md

 - dataScrapers: Contains the iPython notebooks created to scrape all data that was used within the project
 - QBAnalysis.ipynb: A jupyter notebook containing exploratory analysis of the QB data
 - QBmodel.ipynb: A jupyter notebook containing the modeling process and results of the QB data
+- variables.md: A table describing all modeling variables used within this project